 My research group works to:

-To conduct this research we analyze the chemical composition of snow samples and ice cores retrieved from high elevation mountain glaciers and polar ice sheets, and make direct atmospheric measurements.
-Instrumentation in my laboratory includes a Single Particle Soot Photometer (SP2) and a Sunset OC-EC Analyzer.
+To conduct this research we analyze the chemical composition of snow samples and ice cores retrieved from high elevation mountain glaciers and polar ice sheets, make direct atmospheric measurements, and characterize the optical properties of LAI.
+Instrumentation in my laboratory includes a Single Particle Soot Photometer (SP2), a Sunset organic-elemental carbon analyzer, a Portable UV-VIS-NIR Spectroradiometer (Spectral Evolution), a Hyperspectral Microscope (Cytoviva); and a Simultaneous Thermogravimetric Analyzer (STA 449 F5 Jupiter).
+My research space includes an ice core/snow walk in freezer and clean room facilities.

 In addition to my black carbon research, I am interested in reconstructing past climate (paleoclimatology) to achieve an understanding of how the Earth’s climate system operates, and documenting recent environmental change related to human activities.
 By analyzing the chemistry (trace and major elements, stable isotopes, and black carbon) of ice cores, the composition of the atmosphere can be reconstructed.
 Through my research, I have worked in Antarctica, China (Tibetan Plateau), Nepal, Tajikistan, New Zealand, Switzerland and Washington State.